MyPetLobster/character-chat/README.md

 - **Step 2**: Extract the contents of the zip file to a folder on your computer.

 - **Step 3**: Install Python.
-Check if you have Python installed on your Windows computer.
-You can do this by opening a Command Prompt and running the command python --version.
+If you are using Windows, check if you have Python installed.
+You can do this by opening a Command Prompt and running the command `python --version`.
 If Python is not installed, download and install it from the official Python website (https://www.python.org/downloads/). **Make sure to check the option to add Python to your PATH during installation.**

 - **Step 4**: Install dependencies.
 This project uses the OpenAI API, Rich library for styling the CLI output, and dotenv for storing and reading environment variables.
 To install these dependencies, open a Command Prompt and run the following command:
   `pip install - r requirements.txt`.
 The installations should only take a few moments.
 Once complete, check to make sure the dependencies were installed correctly by running the command `pip list`.
 There will be a list of installed packages, just make sure that you see the following packages: `rich`, `openai`, and `python-dotenv` and we are good to go!